ShaistaSultana1011/Diabetes-Prediction-Dashboard/README.md

 Power BI – For data visualization and interactive dashboarding

-Excel/CSV – For Dataset,Data cleaning
+Excel/CSV – For Dataset cleaning And Preparation

 Kaggle – for sourcing the dataset